• Skip to primary navigation

 Substitutions

 I never want a strict ingredient list, or an intimidating component, to keep you from enjoying one of my recipes.
-Here are a few ways to make this Tater Tot Breakfast Poutine accessible to everyone:
+Here are a few ways to keep this easy recipe accessible to everyone:

-• Tater tots - I mean, this is a tater tot poutine, but somehow not everyone keeps frozen tater tots on hand at all times?
+• Tater tots - Of course, tater tots are required.
+I mean, this is a tater tot poutine, but somehow not everyone has frozen tater tot on hand at all times?
 You can use any convenience potatoes you have.
-Frozen french fries and frozen or fresh hash browns will all do the trick.
+Frozen french fries and frozen or fresh hash browns will all do the trick, as long as they are golden brown and crispy!

 • Gravy - For some, making gravy can seem intimidating.
 I get that.
-There are really good Southern and Country gravies available in a packet that you can use.
+There are really good packets of Southern and Country gravy available that you can use.
 Just make sure you have enough to make 2 cups.

-• Bacon - It has come to my attention that not everyone is a bacon fan?
-You can skip the bacon altogether or you can use diced ham or cooked crumbled breakfast sausage in its place.
+• Bacon - It has come to my attention that not everyone is a crispy bacon fan?
+You can skip the bacon altogether or you can use turkey bacon, diced ham, or cooked crumbled breakfast sausage in its place.
+Turkey sausage would also be a great option.

-• Scrambled eggs - My Tater Tot Breakfast Poutine has my fluffy scrambled eggs, which are made with cream cheese and heavy cream, for almost foolproof moisture, but you can make your eggs any way that you prefer.
-My way is just better 😜 But I wouldn't be mad if you topped your poutine with a fried or poached egg.
+• Scrambled eggs - My Tater Tot Breakfast Skillet has my fluffy scrambled eggs, which are made with cream cheese and heavy cream, for almost foolproof moisture, but you can make your eggs any way that you prefer.
+My way is just better 😜 But you can replace the egg mixture with a fried egg, a poached egg, or even grated hard boiled eggs.

 I am not making a traditional Poutine by any measure, so why not keep playing with my food?